alopez/nlu-class/syllabus.md

 active_tab: syllabus
 ---

-This syllabus is still under development and subject to change.
+This syllabus is still being revised, so topics of future lectures are subject to change.
+Video links are only accessible to students registered for the course in learn.

 There will be around fifteen lectures, and a few feedforward sessions for the coursework and exams.